REPLACE/RENEW GREEN CARD

 - Print out the current version of Form I-90, which is available on the United States Citizenship and Immigration Services (USCIS) website.

-- Read the instructions carefully to see which supporting documents you’ll need (ie: copies of your birth certificate, driver’s license, passport and so forth).
+- Read the instructions carefully to see which supporting documents you’ll need (ie: copies of your birth certificate, driver’s license, passport, and so forth).

-- Fill out the form you’ve printed, or complete it on line and provide the requested copies of supporting documents.
+- Fill out the form you’ve printed, or complete it online and provide the requested copies of supporting documents.

 - Review the form and then send everything, including the $455 filing fee to USCIS (or follow the instructions for filing online).